 - Create a uniform temperature throughout your house

-- Create a healthier environment inside your home
+- Create a healthier environment in your home

-The most viable material depends on your attic and unique situation, as no one material is right for every attic or loft insulation situation.
+The most viable material depends on your attic and unique situation, as no one material is right for every attic or loft.
 At IBP of West Palm, we offer a few different options when installing attic insulation.

 - Fiberglass batt insulation is one of the most commonly installed types of insulation and works well in many attics.